mutantstandard/standard/bundles.md

 ## The different bundles.
-**Mutant Core** is the only essential bundle - containing Mutant's unique perspective on standard, Unicode emoji.
+**Mutant Core** is the only essential bundle - containing Mutant's unique perspective on Unicode Standard emoji.
 Other bundles from the set can then be added on for extra communicative functionality.

 ### Standard communication bundles
 - **Mutant Spectrum** - flags and symbols catering to the queer community.